travis-ci/travis.rb/README.md

     2013-08-05 01:22:40 questmaster/FATpRemote#45 started
     2013-08-05 01:22:42 plataformatec/simple_form#666 passed
     ...

+Similarly, you can limit it to builds/jobs for pull requests via `--pull` and for normal pushes via `--push`.

 The monitor command can also send out desktop notifications (OSX, Growl or libnotify):